Community Impact Scholars

 Developing the Engaged Leaders of Tomorrow

-Be a part of the Community Impact Scholars program during the 2023-24 academic year and make a positive impact in the community and grow as a leader.
+Westminster University encourages you to be a part of the Community Impact Scholars program during the 2023-24 academic year to make a positive impact in the community and grow as a leader.

 This year-long co-curricular program gives students a deeper understanding of effective community engagement and social and environmental justice issues, while developing as leaders.
-From attending events and workshops, to designing and completing a community project, Community Impact Scholars students form friendships, connect with community leaders, engage in hands-on learning experiences, and develop the skills that employers and graduate schools are looking for.
+From attending events and workshops, to designing and completing a community project, Community Impact Scholars students form friendships, connect with community leaders, engage in hands-on learning experiences, and develop the skills that make them the perfect candidate for future employers and graduate schools.

-The Community Impact Scholars program is a collaboration between the Dumke Center for Civic Engagement, Environmental Center, Gore Giovale Center for Innovative Leadership, and Student Diversity and Inclusion Center.
+The Community Impact Scholars program is a collaboration between the Dumke Center for Civic Engagement, Environmental Center, Gore Giovale Center for Innovative Leadership, and Student Engagement and Belonging.

-All current Westminster students are welcome to apply to the Community Impact Scholars program.
+There are still 4 slots available in the 2023-24 cohort.
+Any current Westminster University student is welcome to apply to the program.
 Priority will be given to students of junior and senior standing.
-The deadline to submit an applications is April 17, 2023.

 About the Community Impact Scholars Program

-Community Impact Scholars will commit to about 4-6 hours per month, including meeting twice a month on Tuesdays from 4–6:00 p.m.
-Each session will include time for reflections on the month’s materials and activities as well as time for discussion of relevant topics and themes.
-Food will be provided.
+Community Impact Scholars commit about 4-6 hours per month to the program, including meeting twice a month on Tuesdays from 12–1:30 p.m.
+Each session includes time for reflections on the month’s materials and activities, as well as time for discussion of relevant topics and themes.
+Food is provided.

-Students accepted into the Community Impact Scholars program will receive a $500 stipend ($250 for Fall 2023 semester, $250 for Spring 2024 semester) and funding support for the spring project.
-In addition to the twice monthly meeting, scholars are encouraged to participate in an additional 1-2 hours of community service, other centers' programming or events, reflective journaling, or any other learning activity related to the program outcomes.
+In addition to the twice monthly meeting, Community Impact Scholars are encouraged to participate in an additional 1-2 hours of community service, attend other centers’ programming or events, reflective journaling, or any other learning activity related to the program outcomes.
+Students accepted into the Community Impact Scholars program will receive a $500 stipend ($250 disbursed in the fall semester and $250 in the spring semester) as well as funding support for the spring project.

 Scholars will create and share a final reflection to present at the last program meeting in April 2024.
 This reflection can take any form, including a written paper, video, art project, or creative writing piece.